JModi16/Compound-Interest-Calculator/README.md

 *   Screen reader was the website used to capture screenshot images of my site to add to my readme document [SceenRec](https://screenrec.com/)

-## Deployment

--   ### Deployment

-Github was used as version control.
-Visual studio code was the IDE used to build the website, code was added and commited in the terminal and then pushed to Github.
-This site is hosted using GitHub pages, deployed directly from the master branch.
-The deployed site will update automatically upon new commits to the master branch.
-In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

-To deploy this page to GitHub Pages from its , the following steps were taken:

-1. Open Code Institute workspace \[ Code Institute\] (https://codeinstitute-ide.net/workspaces)

-2. Open the project repository \[GitHub repository\] (https://github.com/JModi16/Compound-Interest-Calculator)

-3. From the menu items near the top of the page, select Settings.

-5. Click on "Pages" in the left hand navigation panel.

-6. Under "Source", choose which branch to deploy.
-This should be Main for newer repositories

-7. Choose which folder to deploy from, usually "/root".

-8. Click "Save", then wait for it to be deployed.
-Your URL will be displayed above "Source"

-#Credits

-1. Code Institute - It was a great pleasure to learn HTML, CSS, JavaScript  Participating in the course allows me to develop my frontend and JavaScript development skills.
-I particularly enjoyed the Love Maths tutorial which inspired me to take on this project.
-Manuel Perez Romero from Bristol City College for his support and lecturing.

-2. Gareth McGirr - my mentor, was helpful and provided me good ideas and solutions to progress with this project.

-3. Slack community channels - Their support and advise was good.

-4.  \[Compound Interest Calculator site\]([https://www.thecalculatorsite.com/](https://www.thecalculatorsite.com/)) This is where I obtained some formulas from and understood their functions.

-5. My online banking portal to understand compounding and generate this idea, \[Halifax\](http://www.halifax.co.uk)

 # Testing